 The Futuro House was conceived by Matti Suuronen in 1968 as a "portable" ski chalet.
 It is an iconic piece of architecture and this site is devoted to documenting the history of the Futuro and the current status and whereabouts of the remaining examples.

-During the course of our ongoing research into the Futuro House I have come across a great variety of things that do not quite fit into any of the other pages or sections of this website and these are collected on this page categorized as follows:
+During the course of our ongoing research into the Futuro House we have come across a great variety of things that do not quite fit into any of the other pages or sections of this website and these are collected on this page categorized as follows:

 We were not sure initially whether we would add this photograph by Frank Schott to this section or to "The Photoshops".
 No idea whether Photoshop was actually used but regardless of the origin of the photo the Futuro has been added later.
 We eventually decided to include it here in "The Arts" as an example of "Fine Art Photography" largely based on price.